 A Guide to Spain's Rental Registration Number

-If you’re renting out a property in Spain for short-term stays—be it a cosy apartment in Malaga or a countryside villa in Granada—it’s essential to be aware of the new regulatory changes.
+If you’re renting out a property in Spain for short-term stays—be it a cosy apartment in Malaga, a countryside villa in Granada or a penthouse in Valencia—it’s essential to be aware of the new regulatory changes.
 Once again, the goalposts are being moved to reduce the number of tourist rentals in Spain and also to reduce the number of illegal ones.
-The latest system is the Single Tourist Rental Registry (STR) or Rental Registration Number (NRA).
+The latest system is the Single Tourist Rental Registry (STR) or Rental Registration Number (NRA/NRU/NRUA).

-Starting July 1, 2025, Spain requires all short-term rental properties to obtain a Rental Registration Number (Número de Registro de Alquiler) on the Registro Único Digital to advertise and operate legally.
-This guide will walk you through the essentials of the NRA, its significance, and the steps needed to be compliant.
+Starting July 1, 2025, Spain requires all short-term rental properties to obtain a Rental Registration Number (Número de Registro de Alquiler/Número de Registro Único de Alquiler) and register on the Registro Único Digital to advertise and operate legally.
+This guide will walk you through the essentials of the NRA, its significance, and how to be compliant.

 What is a Rental Registration Number (NRA)?

-Failure to show this number will cause your listing to be removed by online platforms starting July 1, 2025.
+Failure to show this number may cause your listing to be removed by online platforms starting July 1, 2025.

 What Is the Single Tourist Rental Registry?